Skip to content

 FieldTypeDescriptionExample

-textSTRINGHuman-readable summary of the query result or status.Oracle Complex Query (SELECT): 25 rows returned
+textSTRINGHuman-readable summary or table-like rendering of the query results.Oracle Complex Query (SELECT): 25 rows returned

 Important Notes